Processing draft orders

 To send an invoice:

-- Click Send Notification.
+- Click Send invoice.

 Your customer receives an invoice with instructions about how to pay for their order.